deliotclarke/algorithms-class-and-leetcode-solves/algorithms-class/section-18-data-structures/0-best-data-structure?.md

 And for help in interviews, but keep in mind, VERY HELPFUL IN THE REAL WORLD

-They all excel in different situations.
+They all excel in different situations. (it was a trick question)

 #### Examples